phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 5)	Check ping test again for both control plane and data plane.
 In this step, it won’t be successful because all the network interfaces are now under the ovs bridge.
 The ovs needs flowrules and commands from Ryu controller to set the route.
 6)	Before running superedge.sh in superedge to set up the Ryu controller, run the openflow state change handler (https://ryu.readthedocs.io/en/latest/ryu_app_api.html#ryu-controller-ofp-event-eventofpstatechange) in superedge to get the datapath-id of each edge.
 7)	After getting the datapath-id of each edge, copy those datapath-id and paste at the datapath-id variables defined in the superedge.sh.
-8)	Run superedge.sh in superedge.
+8)	Run superedge.py in superedge.

 ## How to run a static routing with the preplaned re-routing scheme
 * The network topology is used for the code in [this repo](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/tree/main/flowrules) is shown in the figure below.